 Replacement Cost Valuation

 Your insurance carrier assigns a valuation for replacement cost in the event of a catastrophic loss.
+This is called a replacement cost valuation.
 Your premium expense is based, in part, on this value.

 Many homeowners are shocked at this valuation which always exceeds the Fair Market Value or the actual cost to rebuild.
 Carriers include many anticipated expenses in the valuation, aside from reconstruction costs.
 All of these added expenses are not made public.